Comparative Literature

 The Department expects students to have two readers for the honors thesis, and one of them should normally have some connection with the Comparative Literature department.
 In addition to discussing possible topics and directions for the thesis, students will want to discuss with the faculty person(s) procedural and technical matters as well.
 In particular, it is necessary to agree on deadlines for completing readings and submitting drafts, on the amount of consultation that is expected, etc. It is important that all parties have a clear sense of these matters.

-Most students require two semesters to plan and complete an Honors Thesis.
-A substantial portion of writing on the thesis must be completed and submitted to the advisor(s) during the Fall semester.
-The second semester is devoted to completing the writing, and a full draft of the entire thesis must be submitted by March 15.
+Three semesters are required to plan and complete an honors thesis in Comparative Literature.
+Students will submit a proposal toward the end of their junior year, which must be approved and signed by both the advisor and second reader.
+A substantial portion of writing on the thesis must be completed and submitted to the advisor(s) during the penultimate semester.
+The final semester is devoted to completing and revising the thesis prior to submission.

 The honors thesis is usually between 50 and 100 pages long.
 It is anticipated that a significant amount of research will go into this project.
 Students are expected normally to choose a topic that involves work in each of the foreign literatures they have presented for their degree; such foreign materials are to be dealt with (i.e., read and cited) in the original language, even though the thesis itself is generally written in English.
 It is also anticipated that the project itself is to be of a comparative nature.
 In some cases, it may be possible for a student to devise a thesis project that meshes the thesis investigation with creative writing.